asreview/asreview/docs/source/cli.rst

 .. option:: --n_prior_included N_PRIOR_INCLUDED

-    Sample n prior included papers.
-Only used when prior_included is not given.
-Default 1
+    The number of prior included papers.
+Only used when :code:`prior_idx` is not given.
+Default 1.

 .. option:: --n_prior_excluded N_PRIOR_EXCLUDED

-    Sample n prior excluded papers.
-Only used when prior_excluded is not given.
-Default 1
+    The number of prior excluded papers.
+Only used when :code:`prior_idx` is not given.
+Default 1.

 .. option:: --prior_idx [PRIOR_IDX [PRIOR_IDX ...]]